Create a calendar-style report

 In order to create this type of report, you will need to add a simple calendar table to your database.
 As a minimum, this table consists of one column, with a row for each day of the year to which the calendar will apply.
 The rows contain consecutive dates within the year.

 If you are unable to add tables to your main database, don't worry.
 You can easily set up the table in Excel.
 To do so, enter the date of the first day of the year in cell A1.
-Then drag the fill handle (the small square in the bottom right corner of the cell) downwards until you have created a range of dates for the entire year.
+Then drag the fill handle (the small square in the bottom right corner of the cell) downwards until you have created a range of dates for the entire year - or for as many years as you like.
 Figure 2 shows how this might look.

 Figure 2: Creating the calendar table in Excel